 Social Network Research Lab (SNRL)

 We are a world-leader in the development and application of cutting-edge statistical models for social networks.
 As part of the Centre for Transformative Innovation, we have access to unique datasets and computational facilities supported by world-leading data scientists.
-We develop a better understanding of the relationships and social processes that occur within and between people in organisations and answer questions such as:
+We demonstrate in-depth understanding of the relationships and social processes that occur between people in organisations and answer questions such as:

 - What is an effective alignment of informal social networks and formal organisational structures on innovation performance?